 Tuition rates for North Carolina Community Colleges are established by the State Board as set by the NC Legislature for curriculum students per semester for North Carolina residents and out-of-state students (per NCCCS Administrative Code).
 The tuition is collected by the individual colleges and remitted to the NC Community College System Office for reallocation through FTE funding the next year.

-2014 - 2015 tuition for 16 semester credit hours or more is charged at the rate of:
+2021 - 2022 tuition and institutional fees for 16 semester credit hours or more is charged at the rate of:

 Student Activity Fees